 Also displaying a Berliner Weisse was New Jersey brewing veterans River Horse with their Cherry Berliner Weisse.
 It’s basically a traditional sour wheat beer cut with cherry fruit juice, which is often how it’s served in Northern Germany.
 Their other offering was one of the most popular pumpkin beers in the state, the Hipp-O-Lantern Imperial Pumpkin Ale.
 It clocks in at 8.5% ABV and is chock full of pumpkin, whole spices and molasses.

 Dark City never disappoints with their year-round line-up of beers that you can find in fine stores that sell craft beers.
-One option that was enjoyed at the festival was Charrette, a Belgian IPA with a bright tropical fruit taste that finishes with a slight sweetness to offset the hop bite.
+One option from the festival was Charrette, a Belgian IPA with a bright tropical fruit taste; it finishes with a slight sweetness to offset the hop bite.
 Their other pour was a grapefruit-tasting sour IPA named after their Asbury Park address, Second and Main.

 Lone Eagle made the trip up to Jersey City from Flemington to trot out their award-winning flagship beer, Maiden Flight West Coast IPA, which uses Amarillo, Summit and Equinox hop strains for that intense floral aroma.
 Newly added to their canning lineup is a Belgian pale ale that has notes of honeydew melon fruit and finishes dry with an herbal taste.